RoubenRehman/waiting-queue-demo/README.md

-5. From now on, every time the user currently connected to the "ticket shop" disconnects (akin to checks out), the next user in the queue is redirected.
+5. From now on, every time the user currently connected to the "ticket shop" disconnects (aka completes their ticket order), the next user in the queue is redirected.